open-rcp/rcp/README.md

-# 🦀 RCP — Rust Control Protocol
+# 🦀 RCP — Rust/Remote Control Protocol

-**RCP/1.0** (Rust Control Protocol) is a low-level, high-performance protocol designed to enable secure remote control of desktop applications over TCP/IP using the Rust programming language.
+**RCP/1.0** (Rust/Remote Control Protocol) is a low-level, high-performance protocol designed to enable secure remote control of desktop applications over TCP/IP using the Rust programming language.
 Built for performance, portability, and flexibility, RCP is designed to be the foundation for remote app virtualization or distributed desktop protocols.

 > 🔒 Secure. ⚡ Fast. 🧩 Modular. 🦀 Rust-native.